Viftrup/viftrup.github.io/_posts/2025-28-04-using-certbot-to-provision-a-publicly-signed-certificate-and-automatically-populate-dns-records-within-cloudflare.markdown

 Depending on your operating system, you might need to install Python and pip first.

-We'll be needing this for the installation of the Cloudflare plugin, as it's not officially part of the brew repo.
-I'll not be covering the installation process in this post.
+We'll be needing this for the installation of the Cloudflare plugin.
+I'll not be covering the installation process for Python and pip in this post.
 <hr>
 <h2>Create a Python virtual environment</h2> <i>(This step is optional)</i>